Meet the heirs of Vicente Fernández’s MILLIONAIRE fortune

 And it is that many remember that the beginnings of the interpreter’s life were not easy at all, but today he is the patriarch of one of the most important musical dynasties in the industry.

-It is public knowledge that despite their busy schedules, all the members of the Fernández family are quite close, so it is believed that if he died, the 81-year-old interpreter divided his fortune among them.
+It is public knowledge that despite their busy schedules, all members of the Fernández family are quite close, so it is believed that the 81-year-old interpreter will divide his fortune among them.

 Most of it would go to “Doña Cuquita” with whom he has been married for almost 60 years, while the rest will be distributed in different percentages for his children, grandchildren and great-grandchildren.